Leeway-95/Aligning-TSD-with-LLM/README.md

 <br/>

 ### Taxonomy of Semantic Alignment Methods:
-We analyzed related works and found the relationship and research trend between time series data and alignment methods, as shown in Figure 3.
+We analyzed related works and found the bidirectional relationship and research trend between time series data and alignment methods, as shown in Figure 3. **You can download the project to get all the papers mentioned in our survey at once!**

 <div align="center">
     <img src="./taxonomy-xmind.png" width="1200" />
 </div>
 <center>Figure 3.
 A comprehensive taxonomy of method name follows each work listed from the perspectives of data alignment methods (e.g., TS-Prompt-LLM, TS-Finetune-LLM, TS-Adapt-LLM), data domains (e.g., general, healthcare, finance, IoT), data modalities (e.g., TS, text), and data dimensions (e.g., multivariate, univariate).</center>
 <br/><br/>

-**You can download the project to get all the papers mentioned in our survey at once!**

 **Bidirectional Relationships.** From the time series data to alignment methods, the domain affects the design of the prompt, the dimension guides the design of the external adapter, and the modality determines the design of the internal encoder and decoder, respectively.
 The prior knowledge of the domain is dynamic and specific and is suitable for input into LLM by prompts.
 The univariate and multivariate dimensions, including trend, fluctuation, and periodic correlations, and whether the external adapter is designed to be channel-independent depends on the correlation.
 The understanding of modalities, including time series, text, vision, and each other high-dimensional modality, requires the design of corresponding encoders, and the inference of modalities requires the design of corresponding decoders.
 From the alignment method to time series data, TS-Prompt-LLM focuses on specific domains, multivariate, and text modality.
 TS-Adapt-LLM focuses on channel-independent univariate design and time series modality.
 TS-Finetune-LLM focuses on general domains and multivariate correlation.